|

 MARKET SUMMARY:

-Corn futures are 1 to 2 cents higher at midday Wednesday; soybean futures
+Corn futures are narrowly mixed at midday Wednesday; soybean futures are 2

 CORN: